-2023 Wise Awards Winners Drive Global Educational Progress
+2023 WISE AWARDS WINNERS DRIVE GLOBAL EDUCATIONAL PROGRESS

 This year’s WISE Awards winners are:

-A national program providing 60% of Moldova's high schools with a free online digital curriculum enabling students & teachers to obtain future-ready skills driven by IT sector needs.
+A national program providing 60% of Moldova’s high schools with a free online digital curriculum enabling students and teachers to obtain future-ready skills driven by IT sector needs.

 A common assessment numeracy tool designed to address foundational learning challenges across the Global South.